Client Access

 As of 1 November 2025, the Strengthened Aged Care Quality Standards are now in effect - bringing a renewed focus on person-centred care, nutrition, and meaningful mealtime experiences.
 One of the most significant updates is Standard 6.3.1b - which places clear responsibility on aged care providers to actively plan, assess, and improve the food they serve.
 This includes mandatory collaboration between chefs, cooks, and Accredited Practising Dietitians (APDs).

-Under Standard 6.3.1b, all aged care homes must undertake an annual menu and mealtime assessment.
-This process must involve an APD and the food service team working together to ensure meals meet residents’ nutritional needs while also reflecting their individual preferences, cultural backgrounds, and health needs.
+Separately, Standard 6.3.1e requires an annual on-site menu and mealtime assessment.
+This involves an APD and the food service team working together to evaluate how food and mealtimes are delivered in practice, ensuring they meet residents’ nutritional needs, preferences, cultural backgrounds, and health requirements.

 Residents themselves must also have input into the menu.
 The strengthened Standards place a strong emphasis on person-centred care and choice - including what to eat, when to eat, and where to eat.